ManuelLerchner/MolSim-WS23-24/sheet04/submission/README.md

     When running the simulation, the effects of the equilibration can be seen directly, because the deeper a simulation is in the tree, the more time it had to equilibrate and is therefore generally more spread out.

     * Each subsimulation can have its own settings, and even allows for file output.
 This can be used to debug the equilibration process.
 Furthermore there exists a caching mechanism, which reloads the final equilibration state from a `.chkpt` (checkpoint) file, if the simulation is run again.
       * The system is actually quite intelligent as it automatically detects if the input file has deviated from the checkpoint file (it does this by comparing the hash of the input file with the hash stored of the checkpoint file).
-This helps to avoid unwanted cache loads.
+This helps to avoid unwanted cache loads or unnecessary resimulations.

 2. **Running equilibration and simulation**
     * The file used to generate the falling drop can be found in `falling_drop_equilibrated.xml`
     * We also observed how relevant the temperature was for during the equilibration and simulation.
 We tried the equilibration first without a thermostat, but this kept making the light fluid "evaporate".
 The thermostat ensures the low temperature and that the fluid stays a fluid.
     * We also tried a simulation with the thermostat turned on and it looked really sad compared to the actual simulation.
 Like you can see [here](https://manuellerchner.github.io/MolSim-WS23-24/submissions/#sheet04), the video kind of looks like a ball of squishy sand falling on a sandy surface not really having any effect
     * These observations kind of remind us of the different properties that the same material has in different states of matter like solid, fluid and gas, which depend directly on the temperature.
+    *
 3. **Simulation of a falling drop**
     * The final simulation turned out great, which you can watch [here](https://manuellerchner.github.io/MolSim-WS23-24/submissions/#sheet04) under `FallingDropFancy.mp4`
     * We could really see the big waves caused by the falling droplet, displacing the liquid underneath.
 This only gives the feeling of a liquid mixing.
 We also observed waves of different sizes and this resembles reality very well.
     * After the big waves the energy propagates to all particles in the system, distributing itself more and more uniformly as you would also expect in reality
     * Next we made a similar [simulation](https://manuellerchner.github.io/MolSim-WS23-24/submissions/#sheet04) of a drop falling with some horizontal velocity to see more of the periodic boundary.
 Here you can really see the effect of the periodic boundaries in contrast to reflective ones.
 This also produced an impressive surfer-like wave.
-    * We also found out that you can stack different glyph types on top of each other to show the different particle types aswell the forces acting on them, if you tweak the colors right the video can look really cool.
+    * We also found out that you can stack different glyph types on top of each other to show the different particle types aswell as the forces acting on them, if you tweak the colors right the video can look really cool.

 ### Task 4: Performance Measurement and Profiling

 1. **Login and modules**
-    * This part went largely smoothly
+    * This part went largely smoothly we were able to log in and load the required modules.
 2. **Compiling and linking**
-    * Even though the required modules like `xerces-c` or `boost` are loaded, the compiler cannot find and link them.
+    * We had some trouble in this part.
+Even though the required modules like `xerces-c` or `boost` were loaded, the compiler couldn't find and link them.
-      **Manuel fixed the Cmake and it worked** <TODO>
+    * After some trial and error we managed to fix this by using the cmake command `find_package` for the troublesome libraries which seemed to solve the problem for us.
 3. **Comparable Performance Test**
     * We decided to use a 10000 particle cuboid without any thermostat or force acting globally as performance test.
 The exact program can be found in `/benchmarks/2DPartRect/2D_task4.cpp`.
     * The simulation of 10000 particles took 35.376s on the Linux Cluster with 282960 MUP/s